-Everyone has a chicken salad recipe.
-This is mine.
-It takes five minutes to make and stays in the fridge for 3-4 days.
+This rotisserie chicken salad recipe takes five minutes to make and stays in the fridge for 3-4 days.
 Sometimes, I even use those rotisserie chickens you can pick up pre-cooked at the grocery store.
-I specifically remember one day during a joint-family vacation to the beach, I was preparing a meal for close to 15 with all my kids in tow.
-That was definitely a quick rotisserie chicken salad night.
-This recipe uses dill relish…don’t skimp on the pickles, they’re what it special.
-If you’re a sweet pickle fan, go that route; I’m sure it’s just as tasty.
+I specifically remember one day during a joint-family vacation to the beach, I was preparing a meal for close to 15 people while trying to keep all my kids out of trouble in a house which was not baby-proof.
+That was a quick rotisserie chicken salad night.
+Who doesn’t like sandwiches on the beach?
+This recipe uses dill relish…don’t skimp on the pickles.
+If you’re a sweet pickle fan (eww), go that route; I’m sure it’s just as tasty.

-Personally, I like dark meat so the rotisserie chickens please everyone (my kids like white meat).
-I typically use my chicken salad more as a dip for crackers with green olives on top, but it goes well on a bun or bread as well.
+I like dark meat so the rotisserie chickens please everyone because my kids like white meat.
+I typically use my chicken salad more as a dip for crackers with green olives on top, but it goes well on a bun or bread as well with extra mustard and some cheese.
 I must confess, I even eat it out of a bowl a spoon.
 We all have our vices.

 Rotisserie Chicken Salad